Farmers, small businesses and nonprofits impacted by drought can apply for relief

 The government is also offering Economic Injury Disaster loans to small businesses, small agricultural cooperatives, nurseries, private-non-profits including faith-based organizations that have suffered financially.

 Loans can be up to $2 million with interest rates as low as four percent for small businesses.
-The rate is even lower, 3.6 for private nonprofits.
+The rate is even lower at 3.6 percent for private nonprofits.

 To apply online visit sba.gov/disaster.
 Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email disastercustomerservice@sba.gov for more information on SBA disaster assistance.
 For people who are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.